desmid/mview/README.md

 ### Install

 Instructions for a Linux or other UNIX-like system (Apple, BSD, etc.) follow.
-For Windows the procedure is similar.
+The procedure is similar for Windows.

 1. Save the archive to your software area, e.g., `/usr/local`, then uncompress and extract it: